jnubling/immfly-backend-test/README.txt

-The course of REST API has many topics related with the development of this project, and many of these topics are yet relatively new to me: I.e. The concepts of Serializers and Views, Filtering with tags/groups, objects retrival and the application deployment, and I think these are essencial subjects to continue the development of this technical test.
+The course of REST API has many topics related with the development of this project, and many of these topics are yet relatively new to me: I.e. The concepts of Serializers and Views, Filtering with tags/groups, objects retrieval and the application deployment, and I think these are essencial subjects to continue the development of this technical test.